ssilverm/mfo-static-website/pages/attend.md

 ___

 Follow us on social media or [subscribe to our email newsletter]( {{ site.newsletter_url }} ) for announcements.

-**COVID Guidelines** Based on the most recent guidance for Orange County, FL, face coverings are strongly recommended for all participants while indoors (does not apply to children under 2).

 **Homeschool educators receive free admission** to Maker Faire Orlando 2021 with identification and documentation.
 Please see our [Homeschool Programs page](/homeschool) for more information including requirements and restrictions.